Category Archives: Uncategorized

 I divvied up assignments and had them read brochures, interview teachers and write stories on campus programs.
 Very informative and profoundly boring.
 After grading their rough drafts, I decided to chuck the handbook and get back to a more conventional curriculum.
 Then I got a more audacious idea.
 It started with me oversleeping.
 I called the English chair and made up a story about car trouble, and as I lingered in bed, half asleep, with an extra few days to prepare a class plan, I cast about for a topic that might capture the students’ interest more than a student handbook.

-Stone-throwing youths were back for the second intifada, but its most prominent feature was the horrifying onslaught of suicide bombers.
-When Sharon, a hard-liner, was subsequently elected Israel’s prime minister, he responded by reoccupying the West Bank and putting Palestinian cities under curfews and martial law.
+Stone-throwing youths were back for the second intifada, but its most prominent feature was the horrific onslaught of suicide bombers.
+One result was that Sharon, a hardliner, was elected Israel’s prime minister, and he reoccupied the West Bank and put Palestinian cities under curfews and martial law.

 I wondered what Southland students thought about the Middle East, and why minorities and immigrants in this country weren’t strapping explosives onto themselves to kill white people.
-I figured blacks and Hispanics would sympathize with the Palestinians as oppressed peoples and view the Israelis as “the man.”
+I assumed blacks and Hispanics would sympathize with the Palestinians as oppressed peoples and view Israelis, if not Jews, as “the man.”
 What coping mechanisms did they use to deal with the daily indignities and overall oppressiveness of white America that the Palestinians seemed to lack in the Holy Land?

-I tested the waters by assigning a case study from the textbook about international public relations BMW holding a photojournalism contest in the Middle East to promote the car company’s image in countries like Saudi Arabia.
-I had the students do market research by having them use an encyclopedia to answer basic demographic questions about the countries in the region.
+I tested the waters by assigning a case study from the textbook about international public relations — BMW holding a photojournalism contest in the Mideast to promote the car company’s image in countries like Saudi Arabia.
+I had the students do market research by using an encyclopedia to answer basic demographic questions about the countries in the region.
 Then I broke them into groups to create P.R. projects.

 I was encouraged when one group suggested the best P.R. would be for BMW to build a factory in the Middle East that would create jobs so more people could afford to buy BMWs.
-I was still nervous about committing to a class project on such a prickly subject, but had become obsessed with the idea and was spending all my time boning up on Middle East history, so in the end I decided to go for it.
+I was still nervous about committing to a class project on such a contentious subject, but had become obsessed with the idea and was spending all my time boning up on Mideast history, so in the end I decided to go for it.

 I paused and there was an air of expectancy.
 At least I had their attention.
 Next I did my mea culpa.
 “As most of you probably know, I’m Jewish.
 Not a super religious Jew, not even a slightly religious Jew, but as comedian Chris Rock might say, Jew-ish.
 So consider me biased on the side of Israel, the so-called Jewish homeland.
 For example, I’m all for land for peace, only I think it ought to be Arab land for Israeli peace.
 I also believe the Palestinians should have their own country.
 It’s called Jordan, which is where most of them lived when Israel became a state.”